Moscow Domodedovo Airport: History

 In 1951, preparatory work on construction began: cutting firebreaks, and construction of access roads, including roads from Paveletskaya.

-A 1954 Resolution of the Council of Ministers of 13 November approved the proposal of the Main Directorate of the Civil Air Fleet under the Council of Ministers of the USSR on the construction of the second airport of the Moscow civil air fleet near the village Elgazin Podolsky (now Domodedovo) Moscow Oblast.
+A 1954 Resolution of the Council of Ministers of 13 November approved the proposal of the Main Directorate of the Civil Air Fleet under the Council of Ministers of the USSR on the construction of the second airport of the Moscow civil air fleet near the village Elgazino Podolsky (now Domodedovo) Moscow Oblast.

 In 1958, a decree of the USSR Council of Ministers enabled completion of construction of the first stage of the airport in 1962.

 In 1962, an Order of the Head of Main Directorate of Civil Aviation, issued on 7 April No. 200 ("On the organization of the Moscow Domodedovo airport") ordered "organize as part of the Moscow Transport Aviation Management Directorate the new airport, and continue to call it the Moscow Domodedovo Airport".
 Therefore, 7 April 1962 is considered the official birthday of the airport.
 By the end of 1962, after the official approbation, the airport began flights by postal and cargo planes.

 Services from Domodedovo began in March 1964 with a flight to Sverdlovsk using a Tupolev 104.
 The airport, intended to handle the growth of long-distance domestic traffic in the Soviet Union, was officially opened in May 1965.
-A second runway, parallel to the existing one, was put into service 18 months after the opening of the airport.
+A second runway, parallel to the existing one, entered service eighteen months after the opening of the airport.
 On 26 December 1975, Domodedovo Airport was selected for the inaugural flight of the Tupolev Tu-144 to Alma Ata.